Kaspar-Metsa/Rocket_Delivery_Java8_Features_Kaspar_Metsa/README.md

 * This assignment has to use threads that have to work simultaneously.
 The business logic should be hidden inside classes - The post office should not know at all that there exist different types of rockets.

+**1st part**
 Every planet and moon has a post office where the post office can:

 1. Load the packets to the rocket.

 2. Off-load the packets from the rocket.

 3. "Service" the rocket.

   a.
 Fuel-tanking- Servicing includes increasing the fuel of the rocket to the maximum.
   b.
 Only on the planets Jupiter and Neptune: Servicing also includes exchanging the cosmic ray indicator(9th part) if the indicator has equal to or less than 2 starts.